METC Mission & History

 As a program of EducationPlus, the Midwest Education Technology Community ISTE affiliate provides professional development and support for area educators through the use of technology and 21st century skills.
 The affiliate was established in 2010 and consists of educators from the Greater St. Louis area and beyond.

-Our first METC Conference was offered in 1983 with a limited choice of technology sessions for the 100+ attendees.
+Our first METC Conference was offered in 1983 at the Henry VIII Hotel with a limited choice of technology sessions for the 100+ attendees.
 We have hosted our conference at various locations around St. Louis City, St. Louis County and now St. Charles County.
 The conference has grown to include not just teachers and breakout sessions, but now hundreds of students, sessions, our Playkerspace and over 75 exhibitors.

 Established in 2010, the METC ISTE Affiliate was originally established within the Virtual Learning Center of Cooperating School Districts (VLC of CSD).
 After CSD underwent a strategic planning process, it reorganized and rebranded becoming EducationPlus in the fall of 2013.
 The VLC was absorbed and later reorganized through the merger of the Midwest Education Technology Conference and ISTE affiliate program.
 In 2014, the Midwest Education Technology Community (METC) was created as an educational resource that helps innovative learners connect through professional learning opportunities and advocacy.